irods/python-irodsclient/README.md

 [iRODS](https://www.irods.org) is an open-source distributed filesystem manager.
 This a client API implemented in python.

 This project should be considered pre-alpha.
-Not a lot works yet, but it's coming along.
-The following are guidelines for using the API.
-Most of it is unimplemented.
+Here's what works:
+- [x] Establish a connection to iRODS, authenticaate
+- [x] Implement Gen Queries
+- [x] Query the collections and data objects within a collection
+- [x] Support read, write, and seek operations for files
+- [ ] Delete data objects
+- [ ] Delete collections
+- [ ] Query metadata for collections and data objects

 Establishing a connection
 -------------------------